-(R) software delivers a very fast, multi-threaded,
+The MySQL (R) software delivers a very fast, multi-threaded,

-multi-user, and robust SQL
+multi-user, and robust SQL (Structured Query Language)

 database server.

-is intended for mission-critical, heavy-load
+MySQL Server is intended for mission-critical, heavy-load

 production systems as well as for embedding into mass-deployed software.

-is a trademark of MySQL AB
+MySQL is a trademark of MySQL AB.

-.
+The MySQL software is Dual Licensed.
 Users can choose to

-software as an Open Source
+use the MySQL software as an Open Source/Free Software

 product under the terms of the GNU General Public License